-Trust me, as a parent of 5 school-age kids, I know how challenging life can be.
-Between schooling, activities, and family time, parenting can be exhausting.
 If your child struggles to control there ADHD, you may wonder how to help a child with ADHD without medications.
-There can be some added stress for you and your whole family.
-Let me tell you how to help your child’s ADHD without medication.
+Here’s how to help your child’s ADHD without medication.

-Help Your Child’s ADHD Without Medication By Establish a Routine (and actually stick to it)
+Help Your Child’s ADHD Without Medication By Establishing a Routine

 Children with ADHD do better in an environment with structure.
-However, you can help them stay focused and organized by coming up with mini rituals for daily activities.
-One powerful tip is to give your child a script for each day and help them learn it.
-It may take a week or two, but after that, he will be able to move through the script with more ease.
+You can help them stay focused and organized by coming up with mini rituals for daily activities.
+It is important to come up with a daily routine for your child, and make sure that they actually stick with it.
+It may take a week or two for them to get used to it, but after that, they will be able to focus as they move through their day.

 Lead By Example

 It is important for you to stay organized around the house to help your child learn that everything has a place.
 Engage in your own smooth routine.
-Not only will it keep your stress down and help you to stay inflow.
-Also, it will help your child’s stress too.
+Not only will it keep your stress down and help you to stay in flow.
+Taking steps to reduce your own stress will help keep your child’s stress down as well.
 Brains attune to each other, so less stress for you is less stressful for everybody.

 Watch the video I made for a quick explanation and keep reading below to learn more about the topic.

-Control Your Child’s ADHD By Hold Clear Expectations and Rules
+Control Your Child’s ADHD By Having Clear Expectations and Rules

-Setting expectations is one thing, holding them is another.
-Kids with ADHD respond well to clearly defined, and consistent, systems of rewards and consequences.
-A way to help everyone stay accountable is to make a list of rules, rewards, and consequences.
-You can make this list as a family.
-We do.
-Then hang it somewhere for the whole family to see.
-This will remind your children of the rules that not only did they agree upon, but they also helped make.
+Setting expectations is one thing.
+Holding your children to them is another.
+Kids with ADHD respond well to clearly defined and consistent systems of rewards and consequences.
+One way to help everyone stay accountable is to make a list of rules, rewards, and consequences.
+You can make this list as a family, and hang it somewhere for the whole family to see.
+This will remind your children of the rules that they not only agree upon, but they also helped make.

 Now, when it comes to rewards and consequences, try to have rewards far outweigh consequences.
 Praise can oftentimes be forgotten.
 Your child is probably used to being told to improve their behaviors.
 They hear what they are doing wrong from teachers, coaches, and from you at home (it is parenting after all).
 But it is important to acknowledge when your child is doing something right.
 Catch them performing a task well and tell them “Great Job!”.
 Tell them exactly what you liked about how they did it and you will get more of that behavior.